harmonylang/harmonylang.github.io/docs-src/textbook/install.md

 ### For Windows Users

-For **Windows** users: you may encounter the error message along the lines of the following when installing `harmony-model-checker`:
+For **Windows** users: you may encounter the error message along the lines of the following when installing `harmony`:

 ```sh
 error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with